-The consolidated financial statements include 100% of the accounts of wholly owned and majority owned subsidiaries as well as a variable interest entity for which our Company is the primary beneficiary, and the ownership interest of other investors is recorded as noncontrolling interest.
+The consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries.
 All intercompany accounts and transactions have been eliminated in consolidation.

 Foreign Currency

 The reporting currency of the Company is the U.S. dollar.
 The Company determines the functional currency of each foreign subsidiary in accordance with ASC 830, Foreign Currency Matters, based on the currency of the primary economic environment in which each subsidiary operates.
 Items included in the financial statements of such subsidiaries are measured using that functional currency.